kdesimone/popeye/README.md

 =============
 Copyright (C) 2013 kevin desimone kevindesimone@gmail.com

-Distributed with a BSD license (3 clause); see LICENSE
+Distributed with a BSD license (3 clause); see COPYING